18721889353/sunshine/assets/install-en.md

 ### Windows Environment

-> Because sponge depends on some linux commands, git bash and make need to be installed in windows to support the linux command environment.
+> Because sunshine depends on some linux commands, git bash and make need to be installed in windows to support the linux command environment.

 <br>

-For installation convenience, sponge and its dependent programs have been packaged together, download address: [sponge-install.zip](https://drive.google.com/drive/folders/1T55lLXDBIQCnL5IQ-i1hWJovgLI2l0k1?usp=sharing)
+For installation convenience, sunshine and its dependent programs have been packaged together, download address: [sunshine-install.zip](https://drive.google.com/drive/folders/1T55lLXDBIQCnL5IQ-i1hWJovgLI2l0k1?usp=sharing)

 After downloading the file: